Austin Dillon takes No. 3 back to victory lane at Daytona

 Meanwhile, on this celebratory day for Dillon and Childress, the late Earnhardt had a very large presence.

 Dillon was 7 when Earnhardt won his Daytona 500 and was photographed alongside his brother with The Intimidator on that victorious day in 1998.
 Earnhardt credited 6-year-old Wessa Miller, a fan he met through the Make-A-Wish Foundation following the final practice for the race, for helping him get that elusive win.
-Miller gave Earnhardt the penny and told him she had rubbed it and that it would bring him good luck.
+Wessa gave Earnhardt the penny and told him she had rubbed it and that it would bring him good luck.
 The lucky penny the little girl gave him is still on the dash of the car at the RCR museum.

-Inspired by the good-luck coin, Dillon also had a penny in the No. 3 on Sunday.
+Inspired by the good-luck coin, Dillon also had a penny in the No. 3 on Sunday, this one given to him by a young boy he met at an autograph session earlier in Speedweeks.

 "I had a fan, actually he had no favourite driver, I told him, I said, 'I'll give you my hat if I'm your favourite driver.'
 I gave him the hat," Dillon said.
 "The next day he saw me in the infield, he said, 'Here's a lucky penny I found heads up.'
 I said, 'Man, we've gotta put that in the car.'
 Put it in the car and here we are in victory lane."